chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationjob_restart.md

 ## Request body

-In the request body provide JSON object with the following parameters:
+In the request body, provide a JSON object with the following parameter.

 | Parameter     | Type      | Description    |
 |:--------------|:----------|:---------------|